 Did you miss out on a previous Lifelong Learning : On Demand program?
 Don’t worry, you can explore all our previous programs here.

-The Cultivating Resilience During Crisis program is now open for registration.
-This Lifelong Learning: On Demand program runs from May 4-May 31, and it includes the opportunity to earn a non-credit digital badge.
-Learn from faculty member Dr. Kristen Lee about ways we can apply modern brain science to develop a strategic plan for well-being and sustainability during unprecedented times.
+The Innovative Uses of Artificial Intelligence program is now open for registration.
+This Lifelong Learning: On Demand program runs from January 4 to 31, and it includes the opportunity to earn a non-credit digital badge.
+Learn from Northeastern faculty experts Craig Johnson and Taskin Padir.
+Be introduced to a few innovative uses of AI in the fields of healthcare, computers, and robotics.

-To register for complimentary access to the Cultivating Resilience During Crisis program, click here by May 31, 2020.
+To register for complimentary access to the Innovative Uses of Artificial Intelligence program, click here by January 31, 2021.
 Registrants will receive a confirmation email upon registering with a link to access program content.
-Completion of the assessment questions for each of the three learning modules is required by May 31, 2020, to earn a non-credit digital badge.
+Completion of the assessment questions for each of the three learning modules is required by January 31, 2021, 11:59 PM ET, to earn a non-credit digital badge.

 The only resource needed is an internet connection to access the program content and emails.

 The program does not meet in-person.
 It is completely online.
-You can watch the program videos and read the supporting materials, at any time, on demand, when it is convenient to you.
+You can watch the program videos, read the supporting materials, and listen to the audio interviews, at any time, on demand, when it is convenient to you.

-For the Cultivating Resilience During Crisis program, the completion of the assessment questions for each of the three learning modules is required by May 4, 2020, to earn a digital badge.
-Each learning module should take about 1-2 hours to complete.
-The program content is available beginning May 4, 2020.
-The program will be archived here for future access, beginning in mid-June 2020.
+The completion of the assessment questions for each of the three learning modules is required by January 31, 2021, 11:59 PM ET, to earn a digital badge.
+Each learning module should take about one to two hours to complete.
+The program content is available beginning January 4, 2021.
+The program will be archived here for future access, beginning in early February.